 Since 1973, over 400 awards have gone to a broad range of historic structures – dwellings, churches, commercial and industrial buildings, schools, even to bridges and new developments.
 Nominated by the public, they are honored for their sensitivity to the original architecture and the surrounding environment, creativity in adaptation for contemporary use, architectural merit and/or historic interest, long-term maintenance, adherence to the Secretary of the Interior’s Standards for Rehabilitation, and pioneering spirit.
 The public awards ceremony coincides with National Preservation Month, which is celebrated every year in May.

-Today, in addition to recognizing various preservation projects, the Commission recognizes individuals and groups with a select number of special awards, including the Achievement and Commissioners’ Awards.
+Today, in addition to recognizing various preservation projects, the Commission recognizes individuals and groups with a select number of honor awards, including the Achievement and Commissioners’ Awards.

 The Achievement Award is given to an individual in recognition of his/her extraordinary leadership in preserving Nashville’s history -- either through research and writing history or through advocacy and raising public awareness of history and preservation.
 The Commissioners' Award recognizes a group, program, or project that enhances Nashville’s history and historic resources.
 It is designed to honor projects that do not fit within the traditional preservation award categories.
 Achievement and Commissioners’ Awards are selected by the Historical Commission.
 In 2016, the Commission introduced the Fletch Coke Award, named in honor of Fletch Coke and her extraordinary efforts to preserve the history and historic landmarks of Nashville and Davidson County.
 Recipients are selected for their tenacity, curious spirit, and excellence in historical research, writing, and promotion of Nashville's local history and historic places.